Cody Bellinger Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The Mets have the 18th-ranked team ERA among all league pitching staffs (4.42).
+- The Mets have a 4.41 team ERA that ranks 18th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.